 Based on the assumptions set, let us take you one step closer to your wearable mobile app launch, by looking into the factors which can ruin your app’s chance to success.
-In other words, let’s cut to the chase on the wearable app mistakes that must be addressed well within time before your wearable app strategy is brought into development and QA stage.
+In other words, let’s cut to the chase on the wearable app obstacles standing in front of its revolution that must be addressed well within time before your wearable app strategy is brought into development and QA stage.

 If, in actuality, you are step behind and belong to the ideation stage where you are thinking about entering the wearable segment, head on to this article: Things to consider during wearable devices app development.

 Wearable App Development Mistakes That Can Cost You Your Business

 1. Developing on Today’s Top Sensors & Devices

 Overinvestment in the present day’s top hardware, although enticing, can be problematic in the time to come.
 You see, wearable technology, at present, is still finding strong use cases and supporting infrastructure.
 Meaning, the wearables that you see today will most likely get obsolete by the end of the third or fourth year.

 The very notion of connected intelligence showcases that the future of wearable devices lies in them going beyond mere connecting, sensing, and reporting.
 The smart wearable device must process the data independently and become an intelligent node which in itself can perform the activities around embedded processing, connectivity, and sensing.